eosnetworkfoundation/evmdocs/developer-guide/develop-trust-smart-contracts-with-remix.md

 \
 ![remix compile](./resources/remix_compile.png)

-The compilation for this smart contract is instant and if successful you can notice a green mark on the solidity compiler switch button on the right side of screen.
-Click on that button to navigate to the `SOLIDITY COMPILER` panel.
+The compilation for this smart contract is instant and, if successful, you will notice a green mark on the solidity compiler switch button on the right side of screen.
+Click on that button to open the `SOLIDITY COMPILER` panel.

 #### Solidity Compiler Panel
 \
 ![remix compile panel](./resources/remix_compile_panel.png)

- If the compilation fails you can notice a red icon instead of the green one and if you click on it you can find details about the compilation errors on the `Solidity Compiler` panel.
+ If the compilation fails you will notice a red icon instead of the green one.
+If you click on it you will find details about the compilation errors on the `Solidity Compiler` panel.

- You will return to this panel later, after you deployed the smart contract, and when you will want to [verify](#verify-the-smart-contract) the deployed smart contract.
+ You will return to this panel later, after you deploy the smart contract, and if you want to [verify](#verify-the-smart-contract) the deployed smart contract.

 ## Connect To Trust

 ### Connect Metamask Wallet

 To connect the Remix IDE to the Trust network you must first [connect your metamask wallet](../about-the-testnet/connect-metamask.md) to the Trust network.
-You can connect ot the Trust main network or you can connect to any of the available Trust test networks.
+You can connect to the Trust main network or you can connect to any of the available Trust test networks.
 For information about available Trust networks please consult the [resources page](../about-the-testnet/resources.md).

 ### Have Enough EMV Tokens